caseyamcl/tasktracker/README.md

     // Get only the number of failed items (works with SUCCESS and SKIP too)
     $tracker->getNumProcessedItems(Tick::FAIL);

-    // Get the time started
+    // Get the time started (in microseconds)
     $tracker->getStartTime();

 ### Subscribers